 Do you have a website?
 If not, create one.
 There are several simple and low-cost or no-cost website platforms available.
 Make sure it has all your updated contact information and it speaks to your Dream Clients.

 Are you using the power of Google?
-You can set up a free Google My Business account to drive traffic to your website when someone is searching for a hairstylist in your area.
+You can set up a free Google Business Profile account to drive traffic to your website when someone is searching for a hairstylist in your area.
 Be sure to set it up with your Dream Clients in mind.
 You can use the same strategy for Yelp and other free online directories.

 There are so many free and low cost online tools available.
 Don’t overlook these opportunities!

 Okay, you’ve established your Dream Client, and your brand and online presence are locked in.
 Now what?

 Go find those Dream Clients and fill your chair.

 You’re already determined who your Dream Client is so you should know where he or she hangs out.
 Go there.